rust-lang/rfcs/text/0911-const-fn.md

 this is not transitive, allowing the (perfectly harmless) creation of, e.g.
 `None::<Vec<T>>` (as an aside, this rule could be used to allow `[x; N]` even for non-`Copy` types of `x`, but that is out of the scope of this RFC)
-* references are trully immutable, no value with interior mutability can be placed behind a reference, and mutable references can only be created from zero-sized values (e.g. `&mut || {}`) - this allows a reference to be represented just by its value, with no guarantees for the actual address in memory
+* references are truly immutable, no value with interior mutability can be placed behind a reference, and mutable references can only be created from zero-sized values (e.g. `&mut || {}`) - this allows a reference to be represented just by its value, with no guarantees for the actual address in memory